“The shoemaker’s children are poorly shod.”

 One of the toughest and arguably most important lessons of the entrepreneurial journey – especially for those of us running agency businesses – is prioritising the needs of our own companies over those of our clients.

-I’ve lost count of the number of times I’ve had friends who run web developments companies complain about how crappy their own website is.
-Or consulting firms lamenting their own internal brokenness.
+I’ve lost count of the number of times I’ve had friends who run web developments companies complain about how crappy their own website is — or consulting firms lamenting their own internal brokenness.
 Or financial services businesses whose own employees bank with competitors.

 While this work is by no means perfect, it’s a far cry from where we have come.
-There were a few practical steps we took to achieving the regular discipline of putting Cerebra first:
+There were a few practical steps we took to achieve the regular discipline of putting Cerebra first:

 - Don’t pay lip service – saying your company is your most important client needs to be backed up with behaviour that supports that assertion.
-Cerebra, the client, has its own budget, objectives, KPIs, reporting, status meetings, client service people, production people and community manager.
+Cerebra, the client, has its own budget, objectives, KPIs, reporting, status meetings, client service people, production people, and community manager.
 And two of the toughest clients in the business – Craig and I!

-Learn from our experience, and mistakes.
+Learn from our experience and mistakes.
 Putting yourself and your employees first is the key to corporate authenticity!